phetsims/phet-info/doc/phet-development-overview.md

    `grunt create-sim --repo=NAME --author=AUTHOR`
    For instance, if the simulation is going to be named Acceleration Lab and the author is Jane Doe, then you could put:
    `grunt create-sim --repo=acceleration-lab --author="Jane Doe"`
-6. In chipper, run the transpiler watch process and specify your new repo as a target:
+6. In your simulation directory, run the transpiler watch process and specify your new repo as a target:
-   `cd ../chipper`
+   `cd ../acceleration-lab`
-   `node js/scripts/transpile.js --watch --repos=acceleration-lab`
+   `grunt output-js-project --watch`
 7. Test the created simulation in the browser and make sure it launches.
 It should be a blank simulation.
 Write to the [SceneryStack Discussions forum](https://github.com/orgs/scenerystack/discussions) if you run into problems.